RebekahZx/Proactively-Assignment-Submission/README.md

 - Ensure that you have a working database connection before running the project.
 - Test the Google Calendar integration using the provided API key.
 - For email functionalities, ensure that your email provider supports app-specific passwords.
+## if env file is not onfigured properly manually type the fields in the code for testing purpose only